 If the painting has been done all throughout the house or even all throughout a specific room, it might not raise any concerns.
 However, a red flag should go up if you find a patch of new paint on a wall.
 This could be a sign the paint is covering up a water stain or something else.

-Another red flag that might send you running, mold can be dangerous to your health.
+Another red flag that might send you running when buying a home in Virginia, mold can be dangerous to your health.
 It can also be a sign of a leak in the home.
 If you spot mold, mildew, or water damage, you will certainly want to have a professional look further.

 The foundation issues mentioned earlier are often caused by poor drainage.
 This is a terrifying red flag as it can cause all types of issues.
 Water is the sworn enemy of your home and the last thing you need is water gathering around the foundation of your home.